How Much Every Type of Penetration Testing Costs in 2023

 Cost: ~$60,000 yearly

-Analysis: Being a large company that is most likely a target of many malicious actors, using a strategy of recurring testing is a great way to keep on top of vulnerabilities or issues that may crop up in the environment.
-Tests were not overly long, but that is not needed when working with the same testing company, as deep knowledge of the organization can be developed.
+Analysis: As a large company that is most likely a target of many malicious actors, using a strategy of recurring testing is a great way to keep on top of vulnerabilities or issues that may crop up in the environment.
+The tests were not overly long, but that is not needed when working with the same testing company, as deep knowledge of the organization can be developed.
 Overall, this is a great approach to keeping an environment secure and conducting due diligence.

 (DON’T FORGET: You can use our free matching tool to quickly connect with a top-rated pentest vendor that can meet your requirements and budget.)